We’re Erica Ando and Michelle A M Miller

 About Us

-Her artist books are held in more than 20 public collections, including Harvard University and the Bainbridge Island Museum of Art.
-Her work has been supported by the Puffin Foundation, Women’s Studio Workshop and Atlantic Center for the Arts.
+Her artist books are held in 20 public collections, including Harvard University and the Bainbridge Island Museum of Art.
+Her creative work has been supported by the Puffin Foundation, Women’s Studio Workshop and Atlantic Center for the Arts.
 Through her project Room for Dying, she has guided more than 100 community members in death awareness conversations exploring our finite lives.
 She co-founded INTERVAL PAPER and co-created The Good Enough Guide.